 1997: Poet Allen Ginsberg, one of the leading figures of the Beat Generation in the 1950s who is best known for his epic poem "Howl," dies of liver cancer at the age of 70 in New York City.

-1994: Nirvana lead singer Kurt Cobain commits suicide with a shotgun at age 27 in his Seattle, Wash., home.
+1994: Nirvana lead singer Kurt Cobain commits suicide with a shotgun at age 27 in his Seattle, Washington, home.
 His body was found three days later by an electrician who had arrived to install a security system.

 1992: The Siege of Sarajevo begins when Serb paramilitaries shoot and kill peace marchers Suada Dilberovic and Olga Sucic on the Vrbanja Bridge in Sarajevo, the capital of Bosnia and Herzegovina.
 The siege, the longest of a capital city in the history of modern warfare, would go on through Feb.
 29, 1996.